 Once you’ve received approvals for your collateral, you’ll need a schedule for getting the messages out.
 You’ll need to schedule the posting of website/blog content and FAQs, the sending of mail-outs/bill inserts, and the issuing of press releases and op-eds.

 Finally, you’ll need a plan for monitoring reactions and responses to your communications.
 Based on community response, you can fine-tune messaging and, if necessary, deploy reactive messages.

-When all is said and done, you should evaluate the effectiveness of your communications plan and report on the results.
+When all is said and done, you should evaluate the effectiveness of your communication plan and report on the results.
 It’s also important to remember to apply what you’ve learned to future campaigns, so you can improve on what went well and avoid repeating any missteps.

-If you plan your communications carefully and execute that plan strategically, experience has taught me that positive results are much more likely.
+If you plan your communication carefully and execute that plan strategically, experience has taught me that positive results are much more likely.
 Negative reactions and opposition can be avoided and in their place, you’ll find deeper community understanding and broader acceptance of rate changes.